 General Motors Co.
-(GM), seeing Germany at risk of slipping into recession, said last week that its Opel brand may shutter a factory in that country two years earlier than planned as the European auto market sinks for a sixth straight year.
+(GM:US), seeing Germany at risk of slipping into recession, said last week that its Opel brand may shutter a factory in that country two years earlier than planned as the European auto market sinks for a sixth straight year.
 The factory employs 3,100 workers.
 Ford is slashing 6,200 positions and closing three plants in the region.

 “The business environment remains uncertain, and Ford will continue to monitor the situation in Europe and take further action as necessary,’ the U.S. automaker said today.

 To contact the reporters on this story: Heather Smith in Paris at email@example.com; Mathieu Rosemain in Paris at firstname.lastname@example.org

 To contact the editors responsible for this story: Chad Thomas at email@example.com; Anthony Aarons at firstname.lastname@example.org